Kia Niro review - Interior, design and technology

 Sat-nav, stereo and infotainment

 The only clue to the Niro’s petrol-electric underpinnings is the unique instrument cluster, which features a full-colour 4.2-inch TFT screen and a power meter in place of the traditional rev counter.
+The 4 trim level and all e-Niro versions include a larger 7.0-inch display.

 This set-up allows you to monitor the energy flow between the batteries, electric motor, engine and wheels, plus it generates numerous fuel use statistics.
 And as a bit of fun, there’s a neat graphic that ‘grows’ a tree as you drive more efficiently.